henryaj/buildgrid/docs/source/using_buildstream.rst

 The ``--remote`` option is used to specify the server location (running on the same machine here, and listening to port 50051).
-The ``--parent`` option is used to specify the server instance you except the bot to be attached to (empty here). ``--fuse-dir`` and ``--local-cas`` are specific to the ``buildbox`` bot and respectively specify the sandbox mount point and local CAS cache locations.
+The ``--parent`` option is used to specify the server instance you expect the bot to be attached to (empty here). ``--fuse-dir`` and ``--local-cas`` are specific to the ``buildbox`` bot and respectively specify the sandbox mount point and local CAS cache locations.
 Refer to the :ref:`CLI reference section <invoking-bgd-bot-buildbox>` for